ibowditch/userdocs/_build/html/_sources/administration.md.txt

     * Corrupted entry for a qualification : find the line in the xlsx file (line number should be in the error message), delete it, and try again.
 Then report the problem to RFS IT.

+4. If no new qualifications are found when loading the SAP file, check the following:
+    * Are you using the latest download from SAP?
+    * Have there actually been any new qualifications since you last loaded a SAP file?
+    * Has the Brigade Qualifications file been updated on SAP and onerfs (check with RFS IT)?

 :::